-EASA Ratings FAA Ratings D-1 Nondestructive Testing (NDT) FAA equivalent as a Limited Rating, either stand alone or a function under a higher rating.
+EASA Ratings FAA Ratings D-1 Nondestructive Testing (NDT) Limited NDT, FAA equivalent as a Limited Rating, either standalone or a function under a higher rating.
 NO EASA EQUIVALENT, but a function under the limited Airframe/Engine/Accessory rating.
-Specialized Service - Welding, Heat Treating, plating, or a specific process, etc.
+Specialized Service referenced in maintenance manuals are equivalent and can be performed as a function under a Limited Airframe/Engine/Accessory etc., rating- Welding, Heat Treating, plating, or a specific process, etc.